 Public University Collaboration with the Governor and Legislature

-As the coordinating board for the state’s public universities, the Michigan Association of State Universities also interfaces extensively with the legislature, the Governor and his/her staff, and other state officials in fostering policy to maximize the collective value these institutions provide in serving the public interest and the state of Michigan.
+As the coordinating board for the state’s public universities, the Michigan Association of State Universities also interfaces extensively with the legislature, the Governor’s Office, and other state officials in fostering policy to maximize the collective value these institutions provide in serving the public interest and the state of Michigan.

 Accountability for State Resources and Public University Stewardship

 Article VIII, Section 4 of the Michigan Constitution directs public universities to provide “an annual accounting of all income and expenditures by these educational institutions.”
 Additionally, recognizing the importance of community and public input into the university decision-making process, Section 4 requires that “formal sessions of governing boards of such institutions shall be open to the public.”
 Thus, the state’s public universities continue to be accountable to citizens and their elected representatives.

 Through established state law, the state’s public universities provide dozens of reports annually that summarize a variety of institutional inputs and outcomes.
 An expansive array of budgetary and policy documents, meeting minutes, and other institutional records are publicly available via the universities’ websites.
 Thousands of pages of additional documents are provided by the universities to reporters and the public each year through Freedom of Information Act requests.
 The high volume of federal regulatory requirements, especially those required by institutional participation in federal student financial aid programs, bolster state and governing board accountability mechanisms involving public universities.
 Further yet, institutional and programmatic accreditation processes provide additional external assurance of quality, integrity, and compliance across all aspects of university operations.